God of War (DC Comics): Setting

-As with the first seven video games in the series, the comic book series is set in an alternate version of Ancient Greece, populated by the Olympian gods and other beings of Greek mythology.
-The story is split between two chapters in the video game chronology; a period before Ascension (2013), and a later period between God of War (2005) and Ghost of Sparta (2010).
+The comic book series takes place within the Greek mythology era of the video game series and is set in an alternate version of Ancient Greece, populated by the Olympian gods and other mythological beings.
+The story is split between two chapters in the video game chronology; a period between Sons of Sparta (2026) and Ascension (2013), and a later period between God of War (2005) and Ghost of Sparta (2010).
 For the majority of the series, it narrates the events of the past via flashbacks with occasional focus on present events.
 In both, protagonist Kratos traverses Ancient Greece and the Aegean Sea on a quest for the Ambrosia of Asclepius.

 Characters

 As in the video game series, the comic book's protagonist is Kratos.
-The story references two periods in Kratos' life; his boyhood training and life in the Spartan Army as the unwitting champion of Ares, and the narrative present, in which he has assumed the role of God of War after defeating Ares.
+The story references two periods in Kratos's life; his boyhood training and life in the Spartan Army as the unwitting champion of Ares, and the narrative present, in which he has assumed the role of God of War after defeating Ares.
 The segments of the story set in the past feature several Olympian gods, including Ares, the God of War; Artemis, the Goddess of the Hunt; Hades, the God of the Underworld; Helios, the God of the Sun; Hermes, the God of Speed, Thievery, and Wild Animals; and Poseidon, the God of the Sea.
 In the present, Kratos encounters his ally and mentor Athena, the Goddess of Wisdom, and the Chaos Giant, Gyges.
-Minor characters from Kratos' first adventure include Captain Nikos, the King of Sparta, and Kratos' wife, Lysandra, and daughter, Calliope.
+Minor characters from Kratos's first adventure include Captain Nikos, the King of Sparta, and Kratos's wife, Lysandra, and daughter, Calliope.
 The champions of the gods include: Pothia, champion of Artemis and the warrior-queen of an Amazonian tribe; Cereyon, fiery champion of Helios; Danaus, champion of Hermes who can magically control beasts; Herodius, champion of Poseidon from the village of Thera; and Alrik, champion of Hades and prince of the Barbarians.